shaadow09/GQA-OOD/README.md

 # GQA-OOD (BMVC 2020 Submission)

-Here is the GQA-OOD benchmark described in the paper "Roses are Red, Violets are Blue...
+Here is the GQA-OOD benchmark described in the submission "Roses are Red, Violets are Blue...
 But Should VQA expect Them To?".

 ## How is the VQA's prediction error distributed?
 What is the prediction accuracy on infrequent vs. frequent concepts?